 The BaylaDex uses Categories and Items much like folders and files, except it stores the content you create in an encrypted database on your device.
 Associate a photo and toggle with one swipe on the same screen.

-William R. Vitanyi lives in northwestern Pennsylvania with his family and many pets.
-He is an Edinboro University of Pennsylvania alumnus, with a Bachelor's degree in Russian Language and additional certifications in computer programming and operations.
+Bill lives in northwestern Pennsylvania with his family and many pets.
+He is an Edinboro University of Pennsylvania alumnus, with a Bachelor's degree in Russian Language and many years of experience as a computer programmer.

 Moving forward you can create many new Categories, each containing its own set of Items.
 Each Item contains a text note, and can also have a photo associated with it.